cguenther0929/firework_controller/README.md

 * v1.2.0 -- Application now accepts --setcurrent and --getcurrent input arguments.
 These arguments can be used to see or set the fuse-current value.
 These features were successfully tested against the igniter.

 * v1.3.0 -- Application has been updated to account for the fact that fuse status now comes across as four bytes instead of two.

+* v1.3.1 -- The application will no longer crash if an invalid fuse value is entered.
+For example, if the user enters a non-integer character like 'a', it will be handled as an exception.
+The battery description, as well as its shot count, is now displayed just after making a fuse selection.